haidaroktafiansyah/haidaroktafiansyah/README.md

 ### Hi there 👋 Here is what i working on !

-Ff you want to pull leave some of my name for trace
+If you want to pull leave some of my name for trace

 Hope you enjoy your life more !